SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/assign-collector-ingest-budget.md

 The UI installer for Installed Collectors does not support assigning ingest budgets, use another method.

 :::note
-Assigning an Ingest Budget to a Collector is only relavant for V1 Ingest Budgets.
+Assigning an Ingest Budget to a Collector is only relevant for V1 Ingest Budgets.
 V2 Ingest Budgets assign budgets to your log data by **Fields** or built-in metadata fields, and do not use the reserved **`_budget`** field.
 :::

 ## Collection page